graphql/composite-schemas-spec/spec/Section 4 -- Composition.md

 **Formal Specification**

 - Let {schema} be the set of all source schemas.
-  - Let {types} be the set of all object types that are annotated with the `@key` directive in {schema}.
+  - Let {types} be the set of all object and interface types in {schema}.
   - For each {type} in {types}:
+    - Let {keyDirectives} be the set of all `@key` directives on {type}.
+    - For each {keyDirective} in {keyDirectives}:
-    - Let {fields} be the set of string values of the `fields` argument of the `@key` directive on {type}.
+      - Let {fieldsArg} be the string value of the `fields` argument of {keyDirective}.
+      - Let {selections} be the set of fields in the selection set of {fieldsArg}.
-    - For each {field} in {fields}:
+      - For each {selection} in {selections}:
-      - IsValidKeyField(field, type) must be true.
+        - {IsValidKeyField(selection, type)} must be true.

-IsValidKeyField(field, type):
+IsValidKeyField(selection, type):

-- If {field} is not defined on {type}:
+- If {selection} is not defined on {type}:
   - return false
-- If {field} has a selection set:
+- If {selection} has a selection set:
   - Let {subType} be the return type of {field}.
   - Let {subFields} be the set of all fields in the selection set of {field}.
   - For each {subField} in {subFields}:
-    - IsValidKeyField(subField, subType) must be true.
+    - {IsValidKeyField(subField, subType)} must be true.
 - return true

 **Explanatory Text**

-The `@key` directive specifies the set of fields used to uniquely identify an entity.
-The `fields` argument must be valid and meet the following conditions:

-1. It must have valid GraphQL syntax.
-2. It must reference fields that are defined on the annotated type.

-Violations of these conditions result in an invalid schema composition, as the entity key cannot be properly resolved.
+Even if the selection set for `@key(fields: "…")` is syntactically valid, field reference within that selection set must also refer to **actual** fields on the annotated type.
+This includes nested selections, which must appear on the corresponding return type.
+If any referenced field is missing or incorrectly named, composition fails with a `KEY_INVALID_FIELDS` error because the entity key cannot be resolved correctly.

 **Examples**